HarveyYifanLi/TranslationApp/README.md

 # Functionalities
-* This is a full stack JavaScript Web SPA built with the purpose of helping English as a second language speakers to learn and translate English faster and with a much more convenient User Interface.
+* This is a full stack JavaScript Web SPA built with the purpose of helping English as a second language speakers to learn and translate English faster and providing users with a much more convenient User Interface.

 * Support both ways translation: A Language to B Language and vice versa.